-Pointing is the art of finishing the mortar joints of the walls or similar structure with either cement mortar or lime mortar in order to protect the joints from atmospheric agencies and also to improve the appearance of the structure.
+Pointing is the art of finishing the mortar joints of the walls or similar structures with either cement mortar or lime mortar in order to protect the joints from atmospheric agencies and also to improve the appearance of the structure.

 Pointing is often done in an entire wall or whole structure because it is difficult to detect defective points, and adjacent joints may also be in need of repair.
 It is done up to the depth of 10 mm to 20 mm.